wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_config_subpath.rst

 ::

-  -a, --assets-dir string   directory of the Mattermost assets in the local filesystem -h, --help                help for subpath
+  -a, --assets-dir string   directory of the Cusmato assets in the local filesystem -h, --help                help for subpath
   -p, --path string         path to update the assets with